heckj/vscode-lsp-markdown-nlp/README.md

 Heavily documented sample code for <https://code.visualstudio.com/api/language-extensions/language-server-extension-guide>

+DEVNOTE:

+- could use <https://github.com/NaturalNode/natural#pos-tagger> for POS tagging to identify use of passive voice

 ## Functionality

 This Language Server works for plain text file.
 It has the following language features: